What we think

 Many councils also pay providers less than they need to deliver quality care, leading some to hand back contracts or go out of business, threatening the supply of publicly funded care to the people who need it.
 The Covid-19 pandemic has increased the risk of provider failure, particularly among care homes.
-This also results in a system that relies on cross subsidy between care-home residents paying for themselves and those who are funded by their local authority.
-This cross subsidy can be significant: on average, a self-funder's place costs around 40 per cent more than one paid for by the local authority.
+This also results in a system that relies on cross subsidy between care home residents paying for themselves and those who are funded by their local authority.
+This cross subsidy can be significant: on average, a self-funder’s place costs around 40 per cent more than one paid for by the local authority.

 Together, these issues mean that many older and disabled people who need help with basic tasks such as washing, eating and getting dressed are forced to rely on family, pay for care themselves – or are unable to access care at all.
 Although the primary impact is on service users and their families, this has knock-on effects on the NHS and other services.

 In the past 20 years there have been numerous failed attempts to find a way forward, including 12 White Papers, Green Papers and other consultations about social care in England as well as 5 independent reviews and commissions.
 Successive governments have put off fundamental reform of the system, opting instead for short-term measures.
-The previous government promised to publish a Green Paper setting out options for reform but this has been repeatedly delayed and it remains to be seen whether the current government continues to be committed to reform.
+The current government has promised to bring forward plans for reform but has not yet done so.

 By comparison, some other countries have managed to successfully implement funding reform.
 For example, Japan and Germany have introduced compulsory insurance for social care to complement their systems of health insurance.